fluencelabs/gitbook-docs/js-sdk/3_in_depth.md

 `@fluencelabs/fluence` exports a facade `Fluence` which provides all the needed functionality for the most uses cases.
 It defined 4 functions:

-* `start`: Start the default peer.
+- `start`: Start the default peer.
-* `stop`: Stops the default peer
+- `stop`: Stops the default peer
-* `getStatus`: Gets the status of the default peer.
+- `getStatus`: Gets the status of the default peer.
 This includes connection
-* `getPeer`: Gets the default Fluence Peer instance \(see below\)
+- `getPeer`: Gets the default Fluence Peer instance \(see below\)

 Under the hood `Fluence` facade calls the corresponding method on the default instance of FluencePeer.
 This instance is passed to the Aqua-compiler generated functions by default.

 ## FluencePeer class

 The second export `@fluencelabs/fluence` package is `FluencePeer` class.
-It is useful in scenarios when the application need to run everal different peer at once.
+It is useful in scenarios when the application need to run several different peer at once.
 The overall workflow with the `FluencePeer` is the following:

 1. Create an instance of the peer
-2. Startign the peer
+2. Starting the peer
 3. Using the peer in the application
 4. Stopping the peer